openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 Upon receiving the REQ signal and if the QSPI TX channel is enabled via CMD CSRs, the uDMA core initiates arbitration.
 If the QSPI TX channel wins arbitration, the core issues a GNT (grant) signal to the uDMA QSPI.
 Once command is successfully read from L2 memory, the uDMA core asserts a VALID signal along with the command for transmission to the QSPI.

 The uDMA QSPI writes this command into the CMD FIFO and keeps the READY and REQ signals asserted as long as the aforementioned conditions remain valid.
-The uDMA core deasserts the VALID signal in the following clock cycle and reasserts it only when new command is available for transmission.
+The uDMA core de-asserts the VALID signal in the following clock cycle and reasserts it only when new command is available for transmission.
 Since the FIFO is initially empty, both READY and REQ signal are asserted at power up.

 **Read command into CMD DC FIFO from CMD FIFO**

 To read data from CMD FIFO, CMD DC FIFO will assert the ready signal.
 CMD FIFO, when it has command, asserts the valid signal and update the command lines of DC FIFO with the valid command.
 Valid signal will keep asserted until CMD FIFO has command.
 The command transmission from CMD FIFO to CMD DC FIFO is synchronized using system clock.
-CMD DC FIFO will deassert the ready signal when it is full.
+CMD DC FIFO will de-assert the ready signal when it is full.
 CMD FIFO will only update the command lines with valid command when it has command available is FIFO and the ready signal is high.

 **Read command from CMD DC FIFO**

 When the valid signal is enabled, QSPI will read the command from DC CMD FIFO into its local variable.
 The uDMA QSPI will raise ready signal to CMD DC FIFO indicating that it can accept more command.
-In the next clock cycle, the CMD DC FIFO checks whether it has command or not and raises a valid signal and udpate command lines accordingly.
-The uDMA QSPI deasserts the READY signal and starts processing the command(store in local variable).
+In the next clock cycle, the CMD DC FIFO checks whether it has command or not and raises a valid signal and update command lines accordingly.
+The uDMA QSPI de-asserts the READY signal and starts processing the command(store in local variable).

 The uDMA QSPI decodes the command to configure uDMA QSPI to perform Rx and Tx operation.

 Command is encoded in 28th to 31st bit of 32-bit of command data.
-32-bit command should be interpreted bassed on the SPI_CMD value present at offset 28-31 bit.
+32-bit command should be interpreted based on the SPI_CMD value present at offset 28-31 bit.
 Below is the detailed break-up of commands : -

 - SPI_CMD_CFG